How to Prepare to Buy a House in One Year

 How to Prepare to Buy a House in One Year (1).png

-I know finding your dream home might feel like looking for a unicorn.
-But trust me, with the right strategy, it's more like a treasure hunt!
+I know finding your dream home can seem really tough.
+But with the right strategy, it can be a rewarding adventure!

 So, where do we start?
 Your wish list, of course!
 You've already established what you want in a house in step 2.